How to Start Homeschooling with SchoolhouseTeachers.com

 Unschooling: A relaxed setting where learning is directed by the child.
 Parts of this philosophy are based on research by John Taylor Gatto and John Holt.

 Another possibility is www.SchoolhouseTeachers.com.
 It’s an online one-stop resource that can be used for your entire family at one low monthly price.
 You don’t have to purchase additional books, just access online and print off what is needed for the lessons your child needs to do.
-Many families use this as their sole curriculum, but it can also be used to supplement other programs.
-Members have access to almost two-hundred courses (preschool through 12th grade), from core subjects like math, science, history, and language arts, to classes like computer programming, Shakespeare, foreign language, fitness, and even film-making.
+Many families use this as their sole homeschooling curriculum, but it can also be used to supplement other programs.
+Members have access to just over four hundred courses (preschool through 12th grade), from core subjects like math, science, history, and language arts, to classes like computer programming, Shakespeare, foreign language, fitness, and even film-making.

 Cathy Duffy’s http://cathyduffyreviews.com/ has hundreds of curriculum reviews and even an online tool to help you choose books that fit your style and meet your children’s needs.